 When you’re writing your content, use numbers, data, statistics and quotes from other people to upgrade your content and make it more trustworthy.

 How to Create Viral Content

-It’s hard to swing a cat around the web without hitting a post that promises to teach you “how to write a viral post.”
-Most marketers believe that a single piece of viral content can help them achieve tremendous results, but it’s not usually like that.
+It’s hard to swing a stick around the web without hitting a post that promises to teach you “how to write a viral post.”
+Most marketers believe that a single piece of viral content can help them achieve tremendous results.
+But, it’s not usually like that.

 You’ve got to be consistent.

 The truth of the matter is that there are many ways to generate leads.
 If you want 1,000 leads within 24 hours, you can run a well-crafted AdWords campaign.